-When using new technologies, there is a risk that a child could do something that has financial or commercial consequences.
+When using new technologies, there is a risk that a young person could do something that has financial or commercial consequences.

-E-commerce continues to grow, and there is a risk that children may give out financial details, for example the credit card details of a parent, while online.
+E-commerce continues to grow, and there is a risk that young people may give out financial details, for example the credit card details of a parent, while online.
 This can result in unexpected consequences and charges.
-Additionally, studies16 found that children were able to register with online gambling websites using debit cards issued on youth accounts, which are typically available to children as young as 11.
+Additionally, studies found that children were able to register with online gambling websites using debit cards issued on youth accounts, which are typically available to children as young as 11.

-Junk email or spam may provide offers that sound too good to be missed, while phishing and similar scams may trick children (and their parents) into revealing personal or financial information which could be used for identity theft.
+Junk email or spam may provide offers that sound too good to be missed, while phishing and similar scams may trick young people (and their parents) into revealing personal or financial information which could be used for identity theft.